Azure/azure-storage-cpp/README.md

 In the above command, replace:
 - `<path to Casablanca>` to point to your local installation of Casablanca.
 For example, if the file `libcpprest.so` exists at location `~/Github/Casablanca/cpprestsdk/Release/build.release/Binaries/libcpprest.dylib`, then <path to casablanca> should be `~/Github/Casablanca/cpprestsdk`
-- `<path to openssl>` to your local openssl, it is recommended not to use the version that comes with OSX, rather use one from Homebrew or the like.
+- `<path to openssl>` to your local openssl, it is recommended not to use the version that comes with macOS, rather use one from Homebrew or the like.
 This should be the path that contains the `lib` and `include` directories
 - `<path to gettext lib dir>` is the directory which contains `libintl.dylib`

 For example you might use: